GodotVR/godot_openxr_vendors/README.md

 ### Copying the plugin into place

-When downloading this asset from Godots asset library it should place the required files into `android/plugins`.
+When downloading this asset from Godot's asset library it should place the required files into `android/plugins`.
 If you've downloaded the zip file from the releases page, copy the files in `aar/android/plugins` manually to `android/plugins` in your project.
 You may need to create the plugins folder.

 If you have build the asset from source, you need to create the `android/plugins` folder and then copy the following files: